 Associate Dean and Professor of Law

-Most law school associate deans last only 3 to 6 years, but Leah Teague has stayed in this position for more than 18 years.
+Most law school associate deans last only 3 to 6 years, but Leah Teague has stayed in this position for more than 23 years.
 She followed in the footsteps of her father and brother and attended Baylor University and Baylor Law School.
 After earning her J.D. cum laude in 1985, she entered private practice with the Waco law firm of Naman Howell Smith & Lee, P.C., where she practiced for almost five years in the firm's business section.
 Her primary interest and focus was tax planning.
-Teague has been the primary tax professor at Baylor for her entire tenure.
-She teaches the second-year required Basic Tax and Accounting for Lawyers course, and she teaches Individual Taxation and Partnership Taxation.
-Until recently she also taught Corporate Taxation giving her a teaching load that is equivalent to that of a full-time professor at many other law schools.
-She is the former chair for the Texas Women in Higher Education, Inc., and is an appointed member of the Network Executive Board of the American Council on Education.
+Teague teaches Individual Taxation and Leadership Development.
+Appointed by the Texas Supreme Court, she serves on the State Bar of Texas Ethics Advisory Committee and is a member of the Women's Network Executive Council on Education.
 She serves on the board of directors for the Texas Federal Tax Institute and the Texas Woman Lawyers Association.
 She is an elected member of the Texas Bar Foundation and a past president of the Waco McLennan County Bar Association and the Midway Education Foundation.
 She is an alumnae of the Leadership Waco, Leadership Texas and Leadership America programs.

 Director of Legal Research, Associate Director of the Law Library, and Professor of Law